-The Sweet Pea is native to Italy and the Aegean, but was cultivated in England by Henry Eckford specifically for the garden trade during the Victorian Era.
-In 1901, Silas Cole, the head gardener to the Earl of Spencer, discovered a natural mutation with increased fragrance and huge frilly petals more reminiscent of today’s flowers and named it ‘Countess Spencer.’
+The sweet pea is native to Italy and the Aegean, but was cultivated in England by Henry Eckford specifically for the garden trade during the Victorian era.
+In 1901, Silas Cole, the head gardener to the then Earl Spencer, discovered a natural mutation with increased fragrance and huge frilly petals more reminiscent of today’s flowers and named it ‘Countess Spencer.’
 Widely regarded as the birth flower of April, they are considered lucky and linked to St Patrick’s Day.
-It is believed that if you plant Sweet Pea seeds before the sun rises on this particular day, you will be granted both luck and an abundance of extra fragrant flowers.
+It is believed that if you plant sweet pea seeds before the sun rises on this particular day, you will be granted both luck and an abundance of extra fragrant flowers.
 In France, the sweet pea is believed to be a good omen for a bride, encouraging those around her to be truthful and give her strength and persistence.

 Our hallmarked sterling silver flower charms are cast from a real flower and each piece includes a card detailing its botanical folklore and floriography, you can choose your meaning from the drop down menu.

 Plating is available in 9ct Gold and 18ct Rose Gold.
 Plated pieces will not be hallmarked.

 Available as a charm only or choose one of our accessories here.